DominikBuchner/BOLDigger3/README.md

 The BOLDigger3 algorithm operates as follows:

+1. **Check for database updates**: BOLDigger3 will check if there is an updated data package release and download it if needed.

+2. **Compile DuckDB database**: BOLDigger3 will parse the TSV from BOLD and save it in a DuckDB database for fast lookups.

-1. **Split the FASTA**: The input FASTA file is divided into chunks that fit the limits of the selected operating mode of the identification engine.
+3. **Split the FASTA**: The input FASTA file is divided into chunks that fit the limits of the selected operating mode of the identification engine.

-2. **Queue the Chunks**: These chunks are then queued in the identification engine for processing.
+4. **Queue the Chunks**: These chunks are then queued in the identification engine for processing.

-3. **Check for Results**: The algorithm periodically checks if any results can be downloaded.
+5. **Check for Results**: The algorithm periodically checks if any results can be downloaded.

-4. **Data Download**: Once results are available, the data is downloaded.
+6. **Data Download**: Once results are available, the data is downloaded.

-5. **Data Validation**: The algorithm ensures that all data has been correctly downloaded.
+7. **Data Validation**: The algorithm ensures that all data has been correctly downloaded.

-6. **Retrieve Additional Data**: Additional data is obtained via the API.
+8. **Retrieve Additional Data**: Additional data is added via the DuckDB database.

-7. **Select Top Hit**: Finally, the algorithm selects the top hit backed by the most database entries for the final output.
+9. **Select Top Hit**: Finally, the algorithm selects the top hit backed by the most database entries for the final output.

 ### Top hit selection